 Oxford-Wolfson-Ullendorff Graduate Scholarship in Semitic Philology

-The Oxford-Wolfson-Ullendorff Graduate Scholarship in Semitic Philology is open to new students studying a Humanities subject, specialising in Semitic Philology.
+The Oxford-Wolfson-Ullendorff Graduate Scholarship in Semitic Philology is for applicants who are applying for any full-time or part-time postgraduate course in the Humanties Division, specialising in Semitic Philology.

 Eligible degree subjects